gcbel/personal-website/README.md

 ## Description

 Visit my site at https://gabriellecbelanger.com/.
+[Under construction]

 My personal website, featuring content about me, my background, projects I've worked on, and information on how to contact me.